 The obvious presence of the Virgin asks for having some time studying astrology.
 Virgin or Virgo is a pure earthly sign of Zodiac.
 Of course, nobody forbids you to study this area further.

-Line 20 mentions vision of Holy Guardian Angel as one of magickal powers.
+Line 20 mentions vision of Holy Guardian Angel as one of the magical powers.
 Holy Guardian Angel is your Adonai, or Lord (in translation).
 If you relate this to the Divine name of Malkuth, you could find interesting analogies: Adonai Malek, or My Lord the King.
 Malkuth as Kingdom.

 Lines further mention sulfur, wheat etc. It is not hard to find relations to earth.
-Now, you can easily find that surname of Malkuth would be Earth.
-It also have lovely nicknames like Firmness, Basis, Kingdom etc.
+Now, you can easily find that the surname of Malkuth would be Earth.
+It also has lovely nicknames like Firmness, Basis, Kingdom etc.

-Line 25 mentions skepticism.
+Line 25 mentions scepticism.
 What is it about?
-Roughly speaking, skepticism is based on insistence upon the irrevocable proofs.
-Nature of such proofs must be concrete, firm and tangible, from the standpoint of a skeptic.
+Roughly speaking, scepticism is based on insistence upon the irrevocable proofs.
+Nature of such proofs must be concrete, firm and tangible, from the standpoint of a sceptic.
 Aren’t these the attributions of earth, that is Malkuth?

 Let us take one object as an example.
 Let it be a teapot.
 Is it Malkuth?
-Try to bring it into relation with analogies described in the table, and with other analogies that could come to your mind and that you consider to be Malkuth.
+Try to bring it into relation with analogies described in the table, and with other analogies that could come to your mind and that you consider being Malkuth.
 If your answer is affirmative, then you must know with perfect certainty why it is so.
-Maybe you could discover analogy of a teapot as an object that contain something.
-Solid object that contain liquid.
+Maybe you could discover the analogy of a teapot as an object that contains something.
+A solid object that contains liquid.
 It might be a connection with Malkuth.
 Or, for instance, its purpose to make tea.
 Tea is being made of dry plants.
 If that tea is being made of plants specifically attributed to Malkuth, then it could be Malkuth.
 I wonder what a tea made of willow tree leaves would be like?

 Let us take some other object.
 For instance, a brick.
 First analogy that comes to our mind is that bricks are used to build houses.
 It definitely represents Malkuth.
 By its shape, it could be represented as a double cube, demonstrating firmness and durability.

 Now, let us have a look at a tree.
-Tree as a living being that takes its energy from the Sun and give us oxygen to breathe?
+The tree as a living being that takes its energy from the Sun and gives us oxygen to breathe?
 Not so obvious.
 Tree swinging on the wind?
-Tree that delivers fruit?
-Tree that was cut?
+The tree that delivers fruit?
+The tree that was cut?
 Peach, apple, cherry?
 It is not so clear, is it?
 But if we consider wood as construction material, maybe there should be some connection.
-For instance, wooden house, a cottage.
+For instance, a wooden house, a cottage.
 That is much better.
-A boat seems to be a decent connection, but as it is primarily related to idea of water and not to earth in first place.
+A boat seems to be a decent connection, but as it is primarily related to the idea of water and not to earth in first place.

-Have a look at knight’s armor.
-As a method of firm defense it might represent Malkuth.
-Especially the armor that protects lower parts of body, legs.
-We could consider legs as basis of human body, what corresponds to concept of Malkuth.
+Have a look at knight’s armour.
+As a method of firm defense, it might represent Malkuth.
+Especially the armour that protects lower parts of body, legs.
+We could consider legs as the basis of the human body, what corresponds to the concept of Malkuth.

 Now, try to find aspects of Malkuth in some things that do not seem to be Malkuth on the first sight.
 Let us try to develop the second method of searching.